Mar 8, 2016

 - Dan Linstedt’s Blog

 So hopefully this answers the basic questions about doing Data Vault on Snowflake (yes you can).
+If you want to start using Snowflake, feel free to take advantage of our On-Demand offer with $400 in free usage.
 In the future, as our customers roll out their solutions, I hope we will be able to give you some real-world case studies on how they implemented their Data Vaults on the Snowflake Elastic Data Warehouse.